danprowse/node-express-tech-challenge/README.md

 # GForces Technical Task

-A technical task that incolved creating a web service that needed to process the following:
+A technical task that incolved creating a web service and datastore that needed to process the following:

 1. Create an order returning an order uuid.
 2. Update an order with a vehicle manufacturer, model and total price.